Salient Issue

 2. Remediating measures

 Workers on farms and plantations remain among the most vulnerable actors in global trade.
-Globally, 21% of all workers live in poverty5
+Globally, 21 % of all workers lived in poverty in 2019.

-Multiple global challenges, including climate change, the COVID 19 pandemic, high inflation rates and insufficient public services for farms and workers are further squeezing the profitability and workers’ wages on farms.
+Multiple global challenges, including climate change, high inflation rates the effects of the COVID-19 pandemic, and insufficient public services for farms and workers are further squeezing the profitability and workers’ wages on farms.

 Fairtrade has a global level grievance mechanism – the allegations mechanism housed at FLOCERT – which is under reform to strengthen its alignment with the UN Guiding Principles on Business and Human Rights.